livingdocsIO/documentation/content/reference/document/metadata/metadata-plugin-list.md

 {{< img src="./images/li-issue-management-overview.png" alt="Issue management overview" >}}

+Note: The status of pages and articles does not update automatically.
+Please refresh the page to get an up-to-date overview.

+Issue management plugin:

-* View status: page publication status, article count and publication status
+* Page status, article count and status
-* Create and add a new page
+* Create and add new pages
-* Open and edit a page
+* Open pages
-* View Articles
+* View and open page articles
-* Remove a page reference (will not delete the page, only remove the reference from this issue (data-record)
+* Remove pages (this will not delete the page, only remove the reference from this issue)
-* Disable / enable a page reference for this issue (data-record)
+* Disable / enable a page reference for this issue
 * Change order of pages

+Issue navigation:

+* Navigate between the issue and its pages
+* Summary status of page and its articles

+{{< img src="./images/li-issue-management-page-view.png" alt="Issue management page view" >}}

+The issue navigation is also visible when navigating to a page that belongs to an issue.

+The issue navigation can only show one issue at a time.
+If a page is connected to two issues then only the first issue will be shown in the issue navigation.

+When a contentType (in this example a "page") is a member of an issue, then then all the "Un-/Publish" buttons in the publish control will be named "Release/Withdraw".
+See Project Config below.

 {{< img src="./images/li-issue-management-view-articles.png" alt="Issue management view articles" >}}

-See articles of the selected page.
+See and open articles of the selected page.

 {{< img src="./images/li-issue-management-remove.png" alt="Issue management remove page" >}}

-Removing a page reference has to be confirmed in a second state, to prevent accidental removal.
+Removing a page reference has to be confirmed in a second step, to prevent accidental removal.

 **Storage Format**